 - The Three Stooges' Cash and Carry: In the old house, where some con men tell them a treasure is buried, the three are given a road map with an ambiguous "X" marked next to "Walla Walla".
 Curly suggests that each "Walla" represents a side of the house, and that they base the search on this.
 Later on, Curly finds an actual "X" on a support beam in the basement, but ends up pulling it away and sending the floor above with Moe and Larry coming down to him when he tries to put his pick to it but gets it stuck.

 - The Phantom Ship: A predecessor of sorts.
 Philip and Krantz bury what treasure is left from the Utrecht on an island for the Company to pick up later.
 They bury it beneath a coconut tree, which they have "marked with their axe."

 - Treasure Island is the Trope Maker.
-The map to Captain Flint's treasure is full of annotations a sports three red crosses to help guide the way to the treasure.
+The map to Captain Flint's treasure is full of annotations and sports three red crosses to help guide the way to the treasure.

 - M*A*S*H: North Korean pilot "5 o'Clock Charlie" comes by every day at 5 o'Clock and tries to blow up an ammo dump that's near the hospital but misses.
 So the guys in the unit decide to help him by painting giant arrows pointing the way to the correct location.
 (He still misses.)